 David is a frequent writer and lecturer in areas of patent law and patent litigation.
 He has been selected as a Washington “Super Lawyer” in the area of Intellectual Property Litigation each year since 2008.
-He has also been recognized as one of the top Intellectual Property Litigation lawyers in Washington by Chambers USA.
 From 2012-2017, Intellectual Asset Management magazine named David to the IAM Patent 1000: The World’s Leading Patent Practitioners.
-He has also been included in the list of IP Stars by Managing Intellectual Property since 2014.
-Additionally, U.S. News and World Report’s Best Lawyers list consistently ranks him among the United States’ top lawyers for biotechnology law, IP litigation and patent litigation.
-Prior to joining Fenwick & West, he was the managing principal at Darby & Darby P.C. in Seattle.
+He is also included in the list of IP Stars by Managing Intellectual Property from 2014-2017.
+Managing IP also honored David as Washington’s Outstanding Litigator of the year at the 2018 Managing IP Americas Awards.

 - Novozymes v.
 Danisco: Lead trial counsel representing Novozymes in a successful action against rival Danisco for infringement of Novozymes’ patent for an improved alpha-amylase useful for fuel ethanol production, among other industrial applications.
 A jury found that Danisco willfully infringed Novozymes’ patent and awarded over $18.2 million in damages.